 Measuring resolution time.
-We measure the DNS query resolution speed, with each participant configured with the following networking capabilities11:
+We measure the query resolution speed under two network conditions6:

-- (1) High Bandwidth (100 Mbps), Low Latency (10 ms) - (2) Low Bandwidth (1 Mbps), High Latency (100 ms)
+- 1) High Bandwidth (100 Mbps), Low Latency (10 ms) - 2) Low Bandwidth (1 Mbps), High Latency (100 ms)

 Specifically, we issue 10 QTYPE A DNS queries from the client to the resolver and calculate the mean resolution time.
 That is, the average time elapsed between the client sending its query and subsequently receiving a DNSSEC validated response (with HEADER \rightarrow AD set) from the resolver.